PereViader/ManualDi/README.md

 c.Resolve<Implementation>() // Runtime error
 ```

-Use the returned value of the bind method, to configure the binding and tell the container how it should create, inject, initialize and dispose the instance.
+Use the flunt API available on the returned value of the `Bind` method, to configure the container how it should create, inject, initialize and dispose the instance.
 The specific binding configuration is done through 9 categories of methods that, by convention, should be done in the order specified below.

 ```csharp